videotech-org/docs/docs/01-video-player/embed-using-js-code-snippet.md

       <td>
         Customizable player branding.
 Branding can appear in two forms:
         <br />
-        <code>corner</code> - 20x20px clickable image in top right corner of player (appears only on paused/finished video)
+        <code>corner</code> - 20px height (max.
+70px width) clickable image in top right corner of player (appears only on paused/finished video)
         <br />
-        <code>bar</code> - 16px height bar on bottom of player (appears always, when configured - hidden by default)
+        <code>bar</code> - 16px height bar (with 10px height image) on bottom of player (appears always, when configured - hidden by default)
         <br /><br />
         <code>corner</code> and <code>bar</code> are objects, with 3 configurable parameters each:
         <br />